johannahulten/what-do-we-eat/product-plan.md

   * Performance of data fetching and print functionality.
   * Smooth integration with Grocy and reliability of cached data in SQLite.
   * Ability to easily add and retrieve custom entries as suggestions.

+-- Create a new SQLite database file sqlite3 mealplanner.db